Why did Thumbtack succeed?

 – When we launched, we wanted to be the most helpful to the most people.
 So to do that, we offered every type of local service in every region of the U.S.

-They did the exact opposite of what we advised in our previous article.
+They did the exact opposite of what many marketplace experts recommend.
 Why did this strategy work out for them?
 To understand that, we need to examine their story more closely.

 When Thumbtack was founded in 2009, the competitive landscape was quite different.
 No mainstream marketplaces provided a solid end-to-end booking experience in any professional services categories.
 Thumbtack was mostly competing against directory sites like Angie's list and Yelp.
 There was no need to worry about providing excellent CRM (customer relationship management) tools for their providers—being a better lead magnet than their competitors was enough.